Ian86Myers/Ian86Myers/README.md

 - **Backend Development Proficiency:**
   - Complemented database skills with broader backend development knowledge.
 Experienced in [mention any specific backend languages, frameworks, or tools you've used] and adept at creating solutions for real-world applications.

-My commitment to delivering high-quality, optimized, and scalable solutions, coupled with a comprehensive understanding of backend technologies, positions me as a valuable asset in software engineering roles.
-I am eager to contribute my skills to dynamic projects that demand excellence in database management and backend development.
 **Backend Development Expertise:**
 - Proven ability to design and implement robust backend solutions using Node.js.
 - Developed generic endpoints for dynamic data retrieval, emphasizing flexibility and scalability.